NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Options can depend on other options, making it possible to build more useful abstractions.

-Here, the plan is for the `generate.script` option to use the values of `generate.requestParams` as arguments to the `map` command.
+Here, we want the `generate.script` option to use the values of `generate.requestParams` as arguments to the `map` command.

 ### Accessing Option Values
 To make a declared option available, the argument attribute set of the module declaring it must include the `config` attribute.